stoelken/AskUHH/README.md

 AskUHH is a document-based chat assistant specifically designed for working with university PDF documents such as examination regulations, study guidelines, and other legal documents of the University of Hamburg.

 The application allows users to upload PDF files, automatically index them, and then ask questions about the content in natural language.
 Answers are streamed in real time and are based exclusively on the uploaded documents.
-Source references with page numbers are displayed automatically, and the relevant passages in the original PDF can be highlighted directly.
+Source references with page numbers are displayed automatically, and the relevant passages in the original PDF are highlighted directly.

 The current version of the pipeline includes: